Search

 • Effective Professional Development: Funds can be used to train educators in instructional strategies grounded in the Science of Reading research.
 Well-trained teachers are better equipped to deliver effective instruction, manage classrooms efficiently, and use data to inform teaching strategies.
 This improves teacher satisfaction and retention and leads to better student outcomes.

-• Enhanced Student Performance: Access to engaging research-based educational materials, accessible technology, and resources for personalized learning tailored to student needs further enhances learning outcomes.
+• Enhanced Student Performance: Access to engaging evidence-based educational materials, accessible technology, and resources for personalized learning tailored to student needs further enhances learning outcomes.

 Frequently Asked Questions